-If you’re struggling with your mental health right now, you’re not alone.
+If you’re struggling with your mental health, you’re not alone.
 It’s ok to reach out and ask for support

-On this page, you will find some helpful tips on how to look after your mental health and emotional wellbeing.
-There’s also a guide to services you can contact if you feel you might need to speak to someone who can offer you some professional advice.
+On this page, you will find some helpful tips for looking at your mental health and emotional wellbeing.
+There’s also a guide to services you can contact if you need to speak to someone who can offer you professional advice.

 I’m looking for some advice and tips to help me feel better